 IPFW’s budget cutting brings extra benefits

-that IPFW announced this week will scale back spending but in the long run should prove to be good for the university and the community.
+Two changes that IPFW announced this week will scale back spending but in the long run should prove to be good for the university and the community.

 The university cited budget cuts in announcing that the university police force will no longer have its own dispatchers, instead relying on the combined city-county 911 call center to handle the calls and dispatches to university police officers.